net-lisias-kspu/ShipManifest/Home.md

 **Welcome to the Ship Manifest Wiki!**

 Ship Manifest is a tool to manage your ship's "things".

-I started with Crew Manifest as a basis for this work, with great thanks to vXSovereignXv for creating Crew Manifest, and Sarbian for contributions to Crew Manifest.

-I've now re-imagined it into Ship Manifest, using the same easy to navigate system that vXSovereignXv used.
-It does what crew manifest does, only better, plus a whole lot more.
-Ship Manifest moves crew, Science and Resources around  from part to part within your ship or station.
+Originally based on Crew Manifest, it does what crew manifest does, only better, plus a whole lot more.
+Ship Manifest moves crew, Science and Resources around from part to part within your vessel, as well as controlling Hatches, Solar Panels, Antennas & Lights.

 ***
 **General Info:**